 - Absence of a people-oriented strategy

 You can make your change projects much simpler with a change management template.
-We have designed our change management templates to help you implement and present all kinds of organizational change with ease.
+We have designed our change management templates to help you quickly implement and present organizational change.

 What is organizational change management?

 Organizational change management is the way a company handles change initiatives.
-A change management strategy is employed to ensure successful implementation, control, and adaptation.
+A change management strategy ensures successful implementation, control, and adaptation.